memo/msa_pathversioner/README.md

 # msa_pathversioner

-A tiny OTL to manage versioning with cache.
+A tiny Houdini Digital Asset (HDA) to manage versioning with cache.
+It browses and lists as a dropdown, all subfolders of a specified cache root folder, and constructs a path to be used by other nodes (such as FileCache, Render etc).

 ![screenshot](screenshot.png)